icook/yota/docs/AJAX.rst

 called.
 It scans all input fields in your Form and attaches an AJAX submit action to the input element based on the value of the attribute "data-piecewise".
-In the default Nodes this is set by the attribute "piecewise_trigger" as can be seen in the code for entry.html for example.
+In the default Nodes this is set by the attribute "piecewise_trigger" as can be seen in the code of the entry.html default template.

 .. code-block:: html
     :emphasize-lines: 3